lenamueller/radar-gauge-adjustment/README.md

 ## radar-gauge-adjustment
 Shell script for scraping data from DWD's open data server and applying an adjustment for radar rainfall rates with gauge data.

+Run complete code with ```source run.sh```.

 ## Packages and Dependencies
 certifi            2021.10.8